 Notably, our Eight Greens Phyto Masque — Hot has been recognized as a 2020 Allure Best Of Beauty Award winner within the "Clean Beauty" category.
 Blended from whole plants, seeds and spices, this formula invigorates and rejuvenates the appearance of the skin.

 Watch our In The Mix video below to find out more about our warming face masks: :

-In addition, our Turmeric Energizing Treatment is designed to awaken dull, tired skin.
-Along with turmeric, this mask is formulated with citrine gemstones and zeolite.
-You simply add water to this powder formula to activate your skin care treatment into a fluffy mousse bursting with energy.
+Our Turmeric Energizing Treatment is also designed to awaken dull, tired skin.
+Formulated with turmeric as well as citrine gemstones and zeolite, this mask only needs water to activate a fluffy mousse bursting with energy.

 If you prefer to use one mask at a time, it’s important to choose the right face mask for your skin type and skin concerns.
 To get your wheels turning, here are our suggestions for each skin type: